strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/scapy.md

 Scapy is a Python library for packet crafting and analysis.
 Its strength is the ability to treat packet layers as discrete objects you can manipulate programmatically.
 For learning, that’s gold: you can build a packet, change one field, and immediately see how the whole packet changes when you send it or display it.

-What we’ll do in this lab
+What we’ll do in this lab:

 	•	Build packets from the ground up using Scapy’s layer objects.

 	•	Create TCP and UDP packets with simple application payloads.

 	•	Send and receive those packets and observe how Scapy displays each layer.

 	•	Experiment with changing header fields (for example TTL, ports, flags) to see the real effect on the assembled packet.

 Expectations